Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 **Haste:** Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

 **Thirsting Slash**: Once a turn when you take the attack action, you can replace one of your attacks with a thirsting slash, swinging the Goredrinker around you.
-All creatures within reach of you must succeed a dexterity saving throw (DC: 10 + dex/str + proficiency bonus) or takes 2d6 bludgeonig damage.
+All creatures within reach of you must succeed a dexterity saving throw, DC equals to 10 + twice your proficiency bonus or takes 2d6 bludgeonig damage.

 **Lifesteal**: Whenever you deal damage to a target with _Goredrinker_ you heal equal to your proficiency bonus